syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 N> PowerPoint Presentation to image conversion is supported from .NET Framework 2.0 and .NET Standard 1.4 onwards.

-## Converting Charts in Presentation
+## Converting charts in Presentation

-The below NuGet package need to be installed additionally to convert the charts present in PowerPoint Presentation.
+The following NuGet package should be installed additionally to convert the charts present in PowerPoint Presentation:

 <table>
 <tr>